razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

    ```bash
    make clean all
    ```
+  You can see how to configure the compiler in the [complementary documentation](/doc/Required-Tools.md)
 4. If everything compiles successfully, the output files will be located in the **bin/** directory.
 You can use any of the generated binaries as needed.
    ```
    openblt_stm32f103.elf